What is specialist care?

 There is lots to consider when trying to arrange care for yourself or a loved one who has complex health care needs.
 Our specialist care service is a viable option for you to consider if you want to avoid moving into a nursing care home and would prefer to stay surrounded by your home comforts.
 Call us today and our friendly client services team will be happy to discuss your current situation and the best way we can help you.

-Our team will then book a care assessment with one of our experienced care managers, who will discuss your care needs in more detail.
+Our team will then book a care consultation with one of our experienced care managers, who will discuss your care needs in more detail.
 Our specialist clinicians will then become involved with setting up your care plan and ensuring the right level of care is provided for you if your care needs are deemed to be complex in their nature.